Rainbow Grocery Cooperative: History

 In order to carry off the planning and growth involved in this move, Rainbow undertook further organizational refinement.
 As part of the move, the Grocery and General Store divisions were dissolved and Rainbow divided into Departments as its basic units; Joint Meetings between the divisions were replaced by Membership Meetings for all worker/owners.
 The Membership Meeting created an elected Storewide Steering Committee to help coordinate the Departments and overall day-to-day operations, hoping to free the board of directors to focus on the larger financial/legal issues and long-term planning.

 All the planning and hard work came to fruition with the opening at 1745 Folsom Street on April 25, 1996.
 As with the previous move, sales skyrocketed.
-The financial success allowed an increase in wages and benefits as well as “patronage” distributions to worker/owners in keeping with the new cooperative legal structure.
-The work force, hovering around 80-100 workers in the final years at Mission Street, doubled in the years following the move.
+The financial success allowed an increase in wages and benefits as well as "patronage" distributions to worker/owners in keeping with the new cooperative legal structure.
+The work force, hovering around 80–100 workers in the final years at Mission Street, doubled in the years following the move.

-In 2023, Moby, the famous musician and animal rights activist, stated that he goes to Rainbow Grocery every time he visits San Francisco since 1990.
-He said he loves it because " it is a gigantic workers' collective co-op health food store that could only exist in the Bay Area."
+In 2023, the musician and animal rights activist, Moby, stated that he has shopped at Rainbow Grocery every time he has visited San Francisco since 1990."